pyepics/pyepics/doc/pv.rst

    turn off automatic monitoring of a PV.
-Note that this will suspend all event callbacks on a PV at the CA level by calling :func:`ca.clear_subscription`, but will not clear the list of PVs callbacks.
+Note that this will suspend all event callbacks on a PV at the CA level by calling :func:`epics.ca.clear_subscription`, but will not clear the list of PVs callbacks.
 This means that doing :meth:`reconnect` will resume event processing including any callbacks or the PV.